-- On busy event days our overflow paddocks are opened for additional parking.
+- On busy days our overflow paddocks are opened for additional parking (subject to weather conditions).

 - Our car park has limited lighting and pedestrian fencing at the heavier traffic areas, but please be aware that the ground can be uneven so please take care.

 - Our car park can occasionally hit capacity (especially following periods of bad weather when the overflow car parking is out of use).
 We would recommend arriving at opening time, or later in the day, after lunch.

 We are committed to advocating a greener way of life so we would highly recommend using the many options of public transport available or why not car share?

 - All children under the age of 16 years must be accompanied by an adult at all times.

 - Kent Life is not responsible for any person(s) attending our attraction.

 - Lost children reports must be made in the Gift Shop, or to the nearest available staff member, at which time all available staff will search the grounds.

 Here at Kent Life we are committed to reducing waste and to recycle wherever possible.
 Here are just a few things we do to reduce our carbon footprint:

 - We encourage guests to ‘eat in’ using our cutlery and crockery rather than using take-away material.